cston/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 The `scoped` annotation can also be applied to the following locations:

-- locals: This annotation sets the lifetime as *safe-to-escape*, or *ref-safe-to-escape* in case of a `ref` local, to of *current method* irrespective of the initializer lifetime.
+- locals: This annotation sets the lifetime as *safe-to-escape*, or *ref-safe-to-escape* in case of a `ref` local, to of *current block* irrespective of the initializer lifetime.

 ```c#
 Span<int> ScopedLocalExamples()